Champagne is a color of luxury

 Amber Champagne

-Amber champagnes are made using red wine grapes that have been allowed to oxidize slowly over time.
+Amber champagnes using red wine grapes that have been allowed to oxidize slowly over time.
 This process gives the wine its unique amber color and flavors of dried fruits and spice.
 Amber champagnes are less common than pale yellow or rose champagnes but are well worth seeking out if you’re looking for something truly unique.

 Rose Champagne